csc301-2023-fall/project-11-unicef-t/README.md

 [Here is a detailed instruction on installing Apache Superset from scratch.](https://superset.apache.org/docs/installation/installing-superset-from-scratch)

-Note that while initialize Apache Superset, there may be a warning that displays the following message:
+Note that while Apache Superset is initializing, there may be a warning that displays the following message:

 ```
  --------------------------------------------------------------------------------